Skip to Content

 A newborn baby holds an adults finger in their hand.

-Medical City Dallas — Dallas County (4th year in a row)
+• Medical City Dallas earned the title “Best Hospital to Have a Baby” in Dallas County (5th year in a row)

-Medical City Lewisville — Denton County (4th year in a row)
+• Medical City Lewisville was honored as “Best Hospital to Have a Baby” in Denton County (5th year in a row)

 What makes Medical City the Best Hospital to Have a Baby?